core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    In fact, this would mean that the Responder has not followed the conversion rule in {{oscore-to-edhoc-id}} when converting its (to be) OSCORE Recipient ID to C_R.

-# Extension and Consistency of Applicability Statement # {#app-statements}
+# Extension and Consistency of Application Profiles # {#app-statements}

-The applicability statement referred by the Client and Server can include the information elements introduced below, in accordance with the specified consistency rules.
+The application profile referred by the Client and Server can include the information elements introduced below, in accordance with the specified consistency rules.

-If the Server supports the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the applicability statement associated with that resource:
+If the Server supports the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the application profile associated with that resource:

 * MUST NOT specify that EDHOC message_4 shall be sent.